H.R. 1551: Protect and Serve Act of 2025

 2

-The law applies when the victim is attacked because of their status as a law enforcement officer, not simply because an officer happened to be involved.
+The charge applies only when the victim is attacked specifically because they are a law enforcement officer — not simply because an officer happened to be involved.

 3

-Federal charges apply only in certain situations, including when the crime crosses state lines, uses interstate commerce, involves a weapon that traveled in commerce, happens on federal property, interferes with federal actors, or targets a federal officer.
+Federal charges apply only when the crime crosses state lines, uses interstate commerce, involves a weapon that traveled in commerce, occurs on federal property or interferes with federal actors, or the victim is a federal officer.

 4

-The base penalty is up to 10 years in prison, but the sentence can be any term of years or life if the attack causes death, involves kidnapping, attempted kidnapping, or attempted killing.
+The base penalty is up to 10 years in prison.
+The sentence can rise to any term of years or life if the attack causes death or involves kidnapping, attempted kidnapping, or an attempted killing.

 5